Do I have to apply to Valdosta State University to take Continuing Education classes?

 What is the refund/cancellation policy?

-Full refunds will be given by contacting the Continuing Education office at 229-245-6484 at least three working days prior to the beginning of the program.
-No refunds will be given for cancellations later than three working days prior to the beginning of a class, but registrants may send a substitute.
+Unless otherwise stated, full refunds minus $5 or 5%, whichever is greater, will be given by contacting the Continuing Education office at 229.245.6484 at least three working days prior to the beginning of the program.
+No refunds will be given for cancellations less than three working days prior to the beginning of a class, but registrants may send a substitute.
 No partial refunds will be given for classes missed.
-For classes cancelled by Valdosta State University, registrants will be issued a full refund.
+For classes canceled by Valdosta State University, registrants will be issued a full refund.

 Where will the course be held?